 When Do Pregnancy Cravings Start?

 Cravings start in the first trimester, intensify in the second, and then begin to decrease in the third.
-A few food cravings continue even after delivery, and sometimes you may end up eating strange things throughout your life.
+However, this may not be the same for every pregnant woman.
+In some cases, a few food cravings continue even after delivery, and sometimes you may end up eating strange things throughout your life.
 You may also experience alternating cravings, where your choice of foods changes constantly.

 How Long Do Pregnancy Cravings Last?

 Some women have cravings throughout their pregnancy, some will have for a limited period, and some will not have them at all.
-Sometimes, you will just crave for a day, a week or a month.
-It all depends on your body system.
+Sometimes, you will just crave for a day, a week, or a month.
+It all depends on your body system, and sometimes on the environment around.

 Sweets, salty and spicy foods, and sour foods are the most common cravings during pregnancy.